 Buying Life Insurance After a Divorce

 Term life insurance, as the name suggests, provides life insurance coverage for a fixed term, which could be as short as one year and as long as 35 years.
-Your beneficiary receives the policy’s proceeds if you pass on during this period.
+Your life insurance beneficiary receives the policy’s proceeds if you pass on during this period.
 If you outlive the term, your coverage will lapse, unless you renew it.
 Term life insurance policies are affordable partly because they offer temporary coverage and partly because they do not build cash value.
 Consider a term life plan if you are looking to cover your income until you reach a specific milestone, like retirement, or paying off your debts.

 Permanent life insurance, in contrast, lasts until you die, provided you pay the premiums.
 Many of these plans, like whole life and universal life insurance policies, also build cash value over time.
 On average, permanent life insurance is six to 10 times costlier than term life.
 All the same, it can be a good option for a parent of a child with special needs.
 That is because you can rest easy knowing your beneficiary will receive the death benefit regardless of when you pass away.

 If you have a lifelong dependent, you may want to consider guaranteed universal life insurance.
-These insurance policies provide lifelong protection but have little or no cash value.
+These life insurance policies provide lifelong protection but have little or no cash value.
 As a result, they are cheaper than permanent policies that build cash value.

 High-net-worth individuals, on the other hand, may find a permanent life insurance policy with cash value more to their liking.
 Apart from providing life insurance cover, these insurance policies act as an investment vehicle.